RaygenEngine/Kaleido/Readme.md

  cmake ..
  ```
 If you are using the .sln to build remember to change the startup project to Kaleido.
 Then just build & run.
-Everything default assets are included for the preview scene.
+Default assets are included for the preview scene.

 ## Dependencies (included as submodules)